The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation

+Extensive numerical experiments demonstrate that the EnSBF achieves competitive performance compared with the classical PF and EnKF in the lower dimensional regime.
+In particular, it provides a more reliable characterization of the filtering distribution than the EnSF in low-dimensional regimes.
+At the same time, we establish a direct theoretical connection between the SBP-induced SDE and the reverse SDE appearing in score-based diffusion models.
+Based on this connection, we argue that one could switch between the EnSBF and EnSF approaches depending on whether the filtering problem lies in a low- or high-dimensional setting.
+In the meantime, in the high dimensional regime, we deliberately introduce bias by using the coordinate localization technique so that EnSBF can perform effectively in high dimensions for state-estimation purpose.

+The goal of the present work is to introduce the EnSBF framework, connect it with other diffusion based filters, i.e. EnSF and provide numerical evidence across representative nonlinear filtering examples.
+Convergence analysis and more comprehensive comparison with other methods, such as the local ensemble transform Kalman filter (LETKF), the Iterative EnSF (IEnSF) and localized particle filters over other higher dimensional test problems will be left as future work.

-The paper is structured as follows: in Section 2 we give a brief discussion about the Schr{\"o}dinger Bridge (SB) problem and its analytic solution.
-We first discuss the original formulation of SBP, discuss its control formulation and show the numerical algorithm which is the workhorse of the EnSBF we will design.
-We then discuss a general version of the SBP, discuss its solution and the control formulation.
-We show the direct connection between the reverse SDE in the score-based diffusion model and the SDE related to SBP under the control formulation.
-This helps us draw the connection between the designed EnSBF and EnSF.
-In Section 3, we review the optimal filtering problem and discuss the main algorithm for this paper.
-We then provide numerical examples where different level of nonlinearities and dimensions are considered, we remark that due to the direct connection between the SBP and the reverse process of the score-based diffusion models, we will switch to EnSF for higher dimensional applications.
-We then finish the paper with discussions on conclusion and future work.
+The remainder of the paper is organized as follows.
+Section~2 provides a brief overview of the Schr{\"o}dinger bridge (SB) problem and its analytical solution, and introduces the numerical algorithm that forms the computational backbone of the EnSBF developed in this work.
+We also establish a direct connection between the reverse-time SDE used in score-based diffusion models and the controlled SDE associated with the SB problem.
+This connection clarifies the relationship between the proposed EnSBF and EnSF.
+Section~3 reviews the optimal filtering problem and presents the main algorithm proposed in this paper, followed by a series of numerical experiments involving systems with varying degrees of nonlinearity and state dimensions.
+Finally, we summarize the main findings and discuss directions for future research.
+The appendix collects the theoretical background on the Schr{"o}dinger bridge problem.